18 Greatest Fender Guitarists

 From the roaring ‘60s to today’s chart-toppers, many have chosen Fender as their trusty six-stringed sidekick.

-So, let’s dive into the who’s who of Fender aficionados!
+So, let’s dive into the who’s who of Fender aficionados:

 1. Jimi Hendrix

-Jimi Hendrix, arguably the most famous person to ever pick up a Fender Stratocaster.
+Jimi Hendrix, is arguably the most famous person to ever pick up a Fender Stratocaster.
 As a master of the Stratocaster, he turned the guitar world upside down.
 Hendrix, a lefty, made history by flipping a right-handed Stratocaster upside down and restringing it to suit his playing style.
 His unforgettable performance of “Star Spangled Banner” at Woodstock is a defining moment in music, showcasing his incredible talent and the expressive power of the Fender Strat.

 2. Eric Clapton